gonzalojaimovitch/think-big-teach-small/README.md

 ## Humans

 We provide a [PDF](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/Human%20Experiments/Learning_Test.pdf) with the questionnaire performed by the human participants in this experiment.
-Note that the headlines mark the start of each screen that was presented to the participants, as this is not clearly reflected in the PDF version of the form.
-This can be observed when opening the HTML file, stored in the source code [folder](https://github.com/gonzalojaimovitch/think-big-teach-small/tree/main/Human%20Experiments/Learning_Test).
+Note that the headlines mark the start of each screen that was presented to the participants.

 ## Additional Material